grtn316/GetAzureAssignments/README.md

 ./getPIMAssignmentInfo.ps1 -SubscriptionId <SubscriptionId>
 ```

-Once the script has finished iterating through all of the PIM assignments in the provided subscription, you will find a file called `PIMAssignmentInfo_YYYY-MM-DD.csv` in the directory.
+Once the script has finished iterating through all of the PIM assignments in the provided subscription, you will find a file called `PIMAssignmentInfo_<SubscriptionID>_YYYY-MM-DD.csv` in the directory.